 Continuing education can help pediatric nursing assistants stay abreast of advancements in the field.
 Additionally, some states require nursing assistants to earn continuing education credits to maintain the CNA credential.
 Nurse assistants who want to become full-fledged nurses may consider earning an associate's or bachelor's degree in nursing and obtaining registered nursing licensure.

-Complete a nursing assistant program, pass the certification exam, gain nursing experience, and continue your education are the steps to follow to make the most of a career as a pediatrician's nurse assistant.
+Complete a nursing assistant program, pass the certification exam, gain nursing experience, and continue your education to make the most of a career as a pediatrician's nurse assistant.
 The U.S. Bureau of Labor Statistics reports that the median salary for all nursing assistants and orderlies was $29,640.
 BLS also reports a positive job outlook for 2019-2019, with job openings expected to increase by 8 percent.